Transgender powerlifter asks Minnesota Supreme Court to let her compete in women's events

 Ansis Viksnins, an attorney for USA Powerlifting, argued that the law requires courts to answer the question of whether a defendant had a discriminatory motive, not just whether the action was discriminatory.
 He said the Court of Appeals was right to send the case back to the trial court to determine whether the sports group had a legitimate reason for barring Cooper from competing in its women's division.

-“I would suggest there would be a serious, chilling effect on women’s sports” if Cooper's arguments prevail, Viksnins saoid.
+“I would suggest there would be a serious, chilling effect on women’s sports” if Cooper's arguments prevail, Viksnins said.

 Transgender people's participation in sports has been a contentious issue across the country and was a hot topic in the fall elections.
 Republican Donald Trump put his opposition front and center in his presidential campaign.
 The LGBTQ-rights movement regarded Trump's election as one of its biggest setbacks in its history.